Gogo Station

-The area was first explored by Alexander Forrest in 1879, who gave enthusiastic reports of the well grassed and watered country that would be suitable for grazing lands.
+The area was first explored by Alexander Forrest in 1879; he gave enthusiastic reports of the well grassed and watered country that would be suitable for grazing lands.
 Among those to take up leases were the Durack and the Emanuel families who together claimed over one million acres along the Fitzroy River in the West Kimberley and a similar amount along the Ord River in the East Kimberley.
 After an expedition to the area the Duracks decided to take up the lands along the Ord and the Emanuels took the area along the Fitzroy.

 The station was established in 1885, and in 1902 occupied and area of 1750000 acre.
 The country is on the flood-plain of the Fitzroy River and is well covered in Mitchell and Flinders grass with large areas of spinifex.

 A large number of cattle was lost on Gogo and on Fossil Downs Station in 1906 following an extended dry spell.
 Other neighbouring stations lost several hundred cattle each.

 By 1910 the station had an estimated herd of 35,000 cattle and the station manager was being paid an annual salary of £600 a year.

-In 1911 the station was being managed by George Piper and was owned by the Emanuel Bros., who also owned Noonkanbah Station located further to the south east.
+In 1911 the station was being managed by George Piper and was owned by the Emanuel brothers, who also owned Noonkanbah Station located further to the south east.